carpentries/amy/docs/design/server_infrastructure.md

 ### Infrastructure as code

-Infrastructure is defined in a separate repository as a [CDK](https://aws.amazon.com/cdk/) project.
+Infrastructure is defined in a separate repository as a [Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) project.
 It gets compiled into CloudFormation template.

 ### Deployment